Lanesto/algorithm/README.md

 # About

-This is a repository for my code snippets made while study<br/>
-using PowerShell(.ps1) becuz i work on Windows 10
+This is a repository for my code snippets made while study.
+I'm using PowerShell(.ps1) for macro scripts becuz i work on Windows 10